Fire Academy Rules and Regulations

-Students registered / attending classes will be responsible to make contact with the Fire Academy administrative staff if they are unable to attend.
-Cancellations made within 48 hours of the schedule program will result in a “No Charge” for student attendance.
+Students registered/attending classes will be responsible to make contact with the Fire Academy administrative staff if they are unable to attend.
+Cancellations made within 48 hours of the scheduled program will result in a “No Charge” for student attendance.
 Those failing to cancel will result in their agency receiving an invoice in the full amount of the class from the Camden County Fire Academy.

 Agencies MUST confirm their members’ attendance through the Fire Academy online process.
-Agencies must approve or deny their members’ training course request.
-An agency who fails to approve or deny the members’ attendance will remain responsible for payment of said course enrollment.
+Agencies must approve or deny their members’ training course requests.
+An agency that fails to approve or deny the members’ attendance will remain responsible for payment of said course enrollment.

 Authority to Cancel Training Programs (Revoke Use)

-The staff of the Fire Academy has the authority to cancel any agencies use due to dangerous conditions (i.e. weather conditions, dangerous drill procedures, abusive facility use, etc).
+The staff of the Fire Academy has the authority to cancel any agency’s use due to dangerous conditions (i.e. weather conditions, dangerous drill procedures, abusive facility use, etc).

 Failure to comply with any Rules and Regulations of the Fire Academy will result in dismissal from training and training grounds.

-A member of the department MUST possess a NJ Drill Ground certificate when scheduling and using the exterior training grounds.
+A member of the department MUST possess an NJ Drill Ground certificate when scheduling and using the exterior training grounds.

 Companies/Departments will be required to have on hand a “Lesson Plan” of the exterior evolutions, and indicate the Incident Commander, Safety Officer, and EMS personnel who will be in attendance.